WuphonsReach/ffiv-crafting-macros/Level18CraftingMacros.md

 At level 18, you gain "Standard Touch", plus you picked up "Waste Not" and "Veneration" at level 15.
 This gives a boost in being able to get a HQ result from your macros without needing all input materials as HQ.
 With the changes in Endwalker, you will likely find it a lot easier to get HQ results without using any HQ materials.

-Note that "L18/D70 CP182 4.5x" is likely to be your most-used macro in this tier for crafting finished products.
+Note that "L18/D60 CP182 3.0x" and "L18/D70 CP182 4.5x" are likely to be your most-used macro in this tier for crafting finished products.
+You probably don't need the D40 macros at all after the Endwalker release.

 - [Level 18](#level-18)
   - [L18/D40 CP182 X1.5 (needs validated / tweaked)](#l18d40-cp182-x15-needs-validated--tweaked)